mb47000/JORD/docs/README.md

             * Ref : Reference of option
             * Price : Price of option
             * Name : Name of option
+* Images : Array with url of the product's images
+* Desc : Simple description of the product
+* Tech : Technical description of the product

 > **_(1)_** Every combinaison of product + options create a new product in cart.

 ### New Order